 Welcome to Many Rivers Montessori!
-We offer Toddler, Primary (preschool + kindergarten) and Elementary programs, serving children from 16 months through 12 years old.
-Before-school and After-school care is available, as well as continuous summer programming in June, July and August.
+We offer Toddler, Primary (preschool + kindergarten), Elementary and Middle School programs, serving children from 16 months through 14 years old.
+Before-school and After-school care is available for Toddler through Elementary, as well as summer programming in June, July and August.
 Many Rivers Montessori is licensed as a child care provider with the Minnesota Department of Human Services.
 We also hold affiliate membership in the Independent Schools Association of the Central States (ISACS) and the National Association of Independent Schools (NAIS).

 Many Rivers Montessori is a learning environment that fosters independent, academically prepared, and socially responsible citizens who will be lifelong learners and problem solvers.
 We provide an ideal learning environment that focuses on the whole child during each stage of development from toddlerhood through adolescence — the benefits of which last a lifetime.

 “A great social mission that will ensure the child justice, harmony, and love remains to be accomplished.

 And this great task must be the work of education, for this is the only way to build a new world and bring peace.”

 Maria Montessori, Peace and Education, 1949

 As a learning environment that fosters socially responsible citizens who are lifelong learners and problem solvers, Many Rivers Montessori aspires to be a multicultural community with a welcoming spirit.

 We seek to embrace and celebrate each person’s individuality, and recognize the full spectrum of cultural traditions and life experiences in our community.
 We invite each other to understand and value multiple perspectives, to identify and reject stereotypes and biases, and to work for equity and peace within the school and beyond.